uxlfoundation/oneDNN/README.md

 [UXL Foundation Slack]: https://slack-invite.uxlfoundation.org/
 [#onednn]: https://uxlfoundation.slack.com/channels/onednn

+# Governance

+oneDNN project is governed by the [UXL Foundation] and you can get involved in this project in multiple ways.
+It is possible to join the [AI Special Interest Group (SIG)] meetings where the groups discuss and demonstrate work using this project.
+Members can also join the Open Source and Specification Working Group meetings.

+You can also join the [mailing lists for the UXL Foundation] to be informed of when meetings are happening and receive the latest information and discussions.

+[AI Special Interest Group (SIG)]: https://github.com/uxlfoundation/foundation
+[mailing lists for the UXL Foundation]: https://lists.uxlfoundation.org/g/main/subgroups

 # Contributing

 We welcome community contributions to oneDNN.
 If you have an idea on how